 How to Get Rid of Caterpillars?

-The larvaes are among the most vicious pests for agriculture because they are avid feeders of leaves, or other plant parts like seeds.
+The larvae are among the most vicious pests for agriculture because they are avid feeders of leaves or other plant parts like seeds.
 Except that, some caterpillars can be poisonous.
-For example, if you touch them, the spines can snap off in your skin and can cause water blisters.
+For example, if you touch them, the spines can snap off your skin and can cause water blisters.

 - Remove them manually: yes, plucking caterpillars is way easier than handpicking aphids.
 Use protective gloves and gather them in a bucket or container with a lid so that they cannot escape.
 Then, you can release them somewhere in the woodlands, away from your garden.